Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 • Snapchat: Low for broad, new discovery.
 Good for deepening existing connections if they already follow you.
 “It’s a conversation, not a broadcast to strangers.”

 • TikTok: Potentially massive, algorithmically driven.
-The “viral lottery” is real, but don't bank your business on it.
+The “viral lottery” is real, but don’t bank on it for your business.
 Highly unpredictable.

 Advertising Platforms: Bang for Your Buck?